streamdata-gallery-organizations/getty-images/_listings/getty-images/apis.md

-    page for more information on how to sign up for an API key. \r\n\r\n## Auto Downloads\r\nThe `auto_download` request query parameter specifies whether to automatically download the image.\r\n\r\nIf the `auto_download` request query parameter is set to _true_, the API will return an HTTP status code 303 *See Other*.\u2002Your client code will need to process this response and redirect to the URI specified in the *Location* header to enable you to automatically download the file.
+    page for more information on how to sign up for an API key. \r\n\r\n## Auto Downloads\r\nThe `auto_download` request query parameter specifies whether to automatically download the image.\r\n\r\nIf the `auto_download` request query parameter is set to _true_, the API will return an HTTP status code 303 *See Other*.???Your client code will need to process this response and redirect to the URI specified in the *Location* header to enable you to automatically download the file.
 The redirection workflow follows the [HTTP 1.1 protocol](https://tools.ietf.org/html/rfc7231#section-6.4.4).\r\n\r\nClient
     Request:\r\n\r\n```\r\nhttps://api.gettyimages.com/v3/downloads/images/[asset_id]?auto_download=true\r\n```\r\n\r\nServer